marcturpin91/non-english-subreddits/README.md

 Users  are  encouraged  to  create  a  PR  if  they  have  foreign  language  subreddits  not  included  in  the  current  list.

+#####  Do  not  edit  README.md  directly.
+Changes  to  this  file  should  be  done  in  the  script.

 ###  List  of  Non-English  Subreddits
 /r/15m
 /r/aachen